Un principe d'Ax-Kochen-Ershov imaginaire: Preliminaries

 \subsection{The languages of valued fields}

 Any valued field \((K,v)\) can be considered as a structure in the language \(\Ldiv\) with one sort \(\K\) for the valued field, the ring language and a binary relation \(x|y\) interpreted as \(v(x) \leq v(y)\).
-This language owes its widespread use to the following result, essentially due to Robinson \cite{Rob-ACVF}:
+Note that in every language of valued fields that we will consider there is a sort \(\K\) for the valued field and hence, whenever \(M\) is a structure representing a valued field, \(\K(M)\) will denote the underlying valued field.